 How to Mount USB Drives in WSL

-Mounting your drive lets you move files between your Windows folders and your Linux apps.
-It makes working on projects much faster.
+Mounting your drive lets you move files between your Windows folders and your Linux apps, which can make working on projects much faster.
+You can also access raw disk data or specific USB hardware directly within your Linux distribution.

 What happens when done?